 By Shreya P. Trivedi, MD, Martin Fried, MD and Neil Shapiro, MD

 Stay tuned as Clinical Correlations will be partnering with CORE IM to bring our audience podcasts!
-CORE IM is …
+CORE IM …

 By Shreya P. Trivedi, MD, Martin Fried, MD and Neil Shapiro, MD

 Stay tuned as Clinical Correlations will be partnering with CORE IM to bring our audience podcasts!
-CORE IM is …
+CORE IM …

 By Christopher Sonne, MD